Medically reviewed by Drugs.com. Last updated on Sep 3, 2022.

 Thyroidectomy is the surgical removal of all or part of your thyroid gland.
-Your thyroid is a butterfly-shaped gland located at the base of your neck.
-It produces hormones that control every aspect of your metabolism, from your heart rate to how quickly you burn calories.
+Your thyroid is a butterfly-shaped gland located in the front of your neck.
+It makes hormones that control every part of your metabolism, from your heart rate to how quickly you burn calories.

-How much of your thyroid gland is removed during thyroidectomy depends on the reason for surgery.
+How much of your thyroid gland is removed during thyroidectomy depends on the reason for the surgery.
 If you need only part of your thyroid removed (partial thyroidectomy), your thyroid may work normally after surgery.
-If your entire thyroid is removed (total thyroidectomy), you need daily treatment with thyroid hormone to replace your thyroid's natural function.
+If you need your entire thyroid removed (total thyroidectomy), you need daily treatment with thyroid hormone to replace your thyroid's natural function.

 Why it's done

-Your doctor may recommend a thyroidectomy if you have conditions such as:
+Your doctor may recommend thyroidectomy if you have conditions such as:

 Thyroidectomy is generally a safe procedure.
 But as with any surgery, thyroidectomy carries a risk of complications.

 - Bleeding.
 Sometimes bleeding can block your airway, making it hard to breathe.

 - Low parathyroid hormone levels (hypoparathyroidism).
 Sometimes surgery damages the parathyroid glands, located behind your thyroid.
 The parathyroid glands regulate calcium levels in the blood.
 If blood calcium levels are too low, you may experience numbness, tingling or cramping.

 - Permanent hoarse or weak voice due to nerve damage to the vocal cords.

 If you have hyperthyroidism, your health care provider may prescribe medication such as iodine and potassium solution.
 Medication will help control your thyroid function and lower the risk of bleeding after surgery.